Ptolemaios9/Pcileech-DMA-SimpleFirmwareCustomizationGuide/README.md

 * The guide follow step by step, enough to make firmware for BE/EAC!

-* This guide the firmware made by  can meet your usage needs, please test it by yourself!

 * This guide uses descriptions that even primary school children can understand!

 ### How to get help